TrueBlocks/trueblocks-core/src/other/install/INSTALL.md

 make
 ```

-The installation installs the QBlocks command line tools in the folder /usr/local/qblocks/bin.
+The installation installs the TrueBlocks command line tools in the folder /usr/local/qblocks/bin.
 You may wish to add this path to your ${PATH} environment variable.

 ***
 ## After building, on to the samples

-After you're done building and installing the library and tools, you may wish to try your hand at building some QBlocks applications or tools.
+After you're done building and installing the library and tools, you may wish to try your hand at building some TrueBlocks applications or tools.
 We've provided a
 number of simple samples to help you get started.
 Please follow [this link](/src/examples).